TaalVerena/cuppa-cake/README.md

 #### Authentication
 ##### Registration
 Users can create an account by providing their username, email address, and password.
-After registration, users can log in to their account to access additional features such as adding products to the shopping cart and placing orders.
+After registration, users can log in to their account to access additional features such as adding products to the shopping bag and placing orders.

 ![Register](README_files/images/register.png)

 ##### Login
 Users can log in to their account by providing their username and password.
-After logging in, users can access their account information, view order history, and manage their shopping cart.
+After logging in, users can access their account information, view order history, and manage their shopping bag.

 ![Login](README_files/images/login.png)